+This article originally appeared on VICE UK.
+WARNING: Spoilers ahead.
+Don't read this unless you've watched Stranger Things 2 in its entirety.
 Steve Harrington is not well.
-A furious man with a weak moustache has just headbutted him to the floor and is now sitting on his chest, screaming in slow motion and pummelling his face with both fists.
-It's a proper pub carpark beating; bleeding on the brain sort of stuff, or at the very least a no-screens-for-a-week concussion.
+A furious man with a weak mustache has just headbutted him to the floor and is now sitting on his chest, screaming in slow motion and pummeling his face with both fists.

 Steve comes to in the back of a speeding Camaro full of 13-year-olds.
-One of them patronises him about his fighting ability, another is driving the car.
-They pull up at the opening of a tunnel system full of slimy black monster dogs from a parallel universe whose faces open up like those paper fortune-tellers from school, before the creatures eat you to death.
+One of them patronizes him about his fighting ability; another is driving the car.
+They pull up at the opening of a tunnel system full of slimy black monsters from a parallel universe whose faces open up like those paper fortune-tellers from school before the creatures eat you to death.
 A couple of the kids rappel into the darkness.

 WATCH: British Comedy's Rising Star Michaela Coel on Swapping God for Filthy Jokes

-Some the most iconic 80s movie jerks – The Breakfast Club's Bender, Back to the Future's Biff – eventually found their own forms of redemption.
-So it fits, given that the Duffer Brothers quite famously have a thing for the 1980s, that Steve, played by Joe Keery, also begins to redeem himself towards the end of season one: apologising to love rival Jonathan and helping his girlfriend Nancy fight the Upside Down final boss with thousands of teeth for a head.
+Some the most iconic 80s movie jerks—The Breakfast Club's Bender, Back to the Future's Biff—eventually found their own forms of redemption.
+So it fits, given that the Duffer Brothers quite famously have a thing for the 1980s, that Steve, played by Joe Keery, also begins to redeem himself toward the end of season one: apologizing to his love rival Jonathan and helping his girlfriend Nancy fight the Upside Down final boss with thousands of teeth for a head.

-In Beyond Stranger Things, Matt Duffer admits that Steve's character began as a one-dimensional stereotype, "almost like [a] placeholder".
-(According to a Nerdist interview with Natalia Dyer – who plays Nancy – Steve was originally meant to die.)
-But once the brothers met Keery, the character "started to evolve a bit and became more charming and likeable", to the point that they "wanted to give him more of an arc", deciding at the last minute to have him go to the house and help "save the day".
+In Beyond Stranger Things, Matt Duffer admits that Steve's character began as a one-dimensional stereotype, "almost like [a] placeholder."
+(According to a Nerdist interview with Natalia Dyer—who plays Nancy—Steve was originally meant to die.)
+But once the brothers met Keery, the character "started to evolve a bit and became more charming and likable," to the point where they "wanted to give him more of an arc," deciding at the last minute to have him go to the house and help "save the day."

 To keep that arc going through season two, a lot needed to happen to Steve.